CS-Emmental/documentation/source/administration/configuration.rst

 For production, we use configMap of kubernetes.
 The app finds the prod configuration in a python file, for exemple in ``/etc/config/back.conf.py``

-Here is an exemple of configMap definition:
+Here is an exemple of configMap definition (:download:`configmap-back.yaml <../files/configmap-back.yaml>`):

     .. literalinclude:: ../files/configmap-back.yaml
         :language: yaml